olaviinha/Pwst-it/README.md

 a note by e.g. leaving it behind some larger notes.
 - Zoom out (default: A).
 Zoom out to view the entire board and all notes in it.
 - Zoom in (default: Q).
 Zooms back in to the view where you zoomed out from. _Note_ that clicking anywhere on the screen is probably more convenient, as it will zoom in to the point where you clicked.
-- Create note (default: N).
+- Create note (default: D).
 Create new note wherever your cursor is located.
-Double click (and right-click if enabled) do the exact same thing.
+Double-clicking on the background does the exact same thing.
+However, this shortcut key enables you to create new notes directly on top of old notes too, as double clicking an old note will normally edit the double-clicked note.
 - Settings (default: A).
 Open/close the settings bar.
-- Full screen (default: D).
+- Full screen (default: Z).
 Open/exit full screen mode.
 - Cancel (default: Esc).
 Closes/cancels different things on screen, depending on what's happening.